mjbrisebois/blog/drafts/holochain-architectural-pattern-vectors.md

 Now we have made a few assumptions here already.

-- We are assuming that each Note entry is a full-state update of the Note contents.
+- We are assuming that each update to our Note entry contains data for all of its fields (full-state)
    - We could design our Note entry so that only changed fields are included in the Update's Note entry (which we could call operation-based updating).
 This pattern choice relates to [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and we will call it